jrosie066/squid-beak-cli/README.md

 ```sh
 $ squid-beak p my-awesome-page
 ```
-This will create a new page called MyAwesomePage with the following folder structure under the "pages" folder
+This will create a new page called MyAwesomePage with the following folder structure under the "pages" folder.
+Will Pascal Case any dashed name given.

 ```
 ├── pages